zorael/kameloso/README.md

 * looking up titles of pasted web URLs
 * `sed`-replacement of the last message sent (`s/this/that/` substitution)
 * saving `notes` to offline users that get played back when they come online
-* [`seen`](https://github.com/zorael/kameloso/blob/master/source/kameloso/plugins/seen.d) plugin; reporting when a user was last seen, written as a rough tutorial and a simple example of how plugins work
+* [`seen`](https://github.com/zorael/kameloso/blob/master/source/kameloso/plugins/seen.d) plugin; reporting when a user was last seen, written as a rough example plugin
 * user `quotes` plugin
 * Reddit post lookup
 * [`bash.org`](http://bash.org) quoting